jcoppieters/cody/README.md

 See http://www.cody-cms.org for more info and examples on http://github.com/jcoppieters/cody-samples

 You can now use npm to install Cody thanks to Jonas.

+## License

+Copyright (c) 2012-2014 Johan Coppieters, Howest Brugge.
+See the LICENSE.md file for license rights and limitations.
+This project is licensed under the terms of the MIT license.

 Johan Coppieters & Jonas Maes, Howest Brugge.